trufanov-nok/scantailor-universal/src/packaging/osx/readme.en.txt

    Make sure the building process finishes without errors.
 Warnings may be ignored.

-   If everything went right, the application exists in the scantailor-build folder named ScanTailor.app with a distributable disk image in the same folder named ScanTailor-VERSION.dmg.
+   If everything went right, the application exists in the scantailor-universal-build folder named ScanTailor.app with a distributable disk image in the same folder named ScanTailor-VERSION.dmg.
 The VERSION part of the name will be replaced by the actual version, taken from a file called "VERSION" in